key4hep/k4EDM4hep2LcioConv/doc/LCIO2EDM4hep.md

 ```

 ### Converting `LCRelation` collections
-For collections of `LCRelation` type it is necessary to define the `From` and
+For collections of `LCRelation` type it is necessary to define the `FromType` and
-`To` type as well, as otherwise the converter will not be able to create the
+`ToType` as well, as otherwise the converter will not be able to create the
 correct edm4hep file.
 The `check_missing_cols` executable will try to determine
 these types from the collection parameters and will warn if it cannot do it for
 certain collections.
 In this case it is the **users responsibility to provide